No Soldier Left Behind : State Senator Archuleta Helps Bring Vietnam War Journalist’s Remains Back to His Montebello Home After 52 Years

 As one last tribute, Valencia gave his plot at Rose Hills to his buddy Guerra.

-A Mass will be held at 10 a.m. tomorrow at St. Alphonso’s Catholic Church, 532 S. Atlantic Blvd., in East Los Angeles.
+A Mass will be held at 10 a.m. tomorrow at St. Alphonsus Catholic Church, 532 S. Atlantic Blvd., in East Los Angeles.

 A caravan of family and friends, along with the Patriot Riders, will salute Guerra as they ride through city streets to Rose Hills National Shrine.